CharleRoger/Garden/Canon/Regions/Fountainhead/Kóty/Old Krobu Maritime Culture.md

 At the same time as the OKM flourishes, the [[Northern-Koty Pre-Metallic Complex|NKPM]] seems to collapse.
 During the [[2nd century BGS]] the [[Northern-Koty Pre-Metallic Complex|NKPM]] suddenly vanishes, with almost all settlements being given up in a matter of 40 years.
 What follows is a rapid transition to pastoralism.

-## Regionalisation Period / Terminal (2nd century BGS - 2nd Century AGS)
+## Regionalisation Period / Terminal (2nd century BGS - 2nd century AGS)
 The Regionalisation period is the finale stage of the OKM and is regarded as the transition to the [[Krobuan Preclassic]] period.
 While classical OKM artefacts remain in use, new artefacts and innovative technologies appear, among them the [[Yayamok type canoe]].
 New artefacts are particularly regional and indicate the presence of states or at least individual polities.
 While [[Arklobu peoples]]' histories may refer to this period, it should be kept in mind that writing was not yet in use in [[Krobu]] and would not for several more centuries.
 Thus the histories, which go back to this time period should be taken with skepticism.

 ## Language